 But without electricity, many devices do not work today.
 Parking ticket machines, street lighting, as well as the entire communication via mobile phone or internet often only work based on a reliable power supply.
 SOLARA solar modules and complete stand-alone systems, also known as stand-alone systems or OFF-GRID SYSTEMS, produce the necessary electricity in an environmentally friendly way without emissions.
 SOLARA has high-quality and affordable solutions for reliable solar electrification.
 For locations without a suitable power connection or remote regions, we have a self-sufficient solar power supply.

 SOLARA is specialized in custom off-grid-solutions for many different needs and uses.
 Those complex systems have, in addition to the solar panels, a charge regulator and an inverter.
-This way it is possible to store the solar energie locally in batteries and supply the device with 12 Volts DC or 230 Volts AC.
+This way it is possible to store the solar energy locally in batteries and supply the device with 12 Volts DC or 230 Volts AC.

 SOLARA-QUALITY SINCE 20 years